Nethram/LambdaDemoApplication/README.md

-# LambdaDemoApplication

-Cloud based demo application using AWS Lambda
+# Cloud based demo application using AWS Lambda
 =======
 This document includes stepwise procedure for Building a completely scalable and reliable cloud based application using AWS Lambda without worrying about infrastructural needs.
 Which involves creating a web Interface for app, construct AWS Lambda function, configure APIs in Amazon API Gateway and invoke the application from web browser.